 Can we optimize it further?

 The above solution can be optimized in many ways.
-If we take a closer look at above serialized trees, we can observer that all leaf nodes require two markers.
+If we take a closer look at above serialized trees, we can observe that all leaf nodes require two markers.
 One simple optimization is to store a separate bit with every node to indicate that the node is internal or external.
 This way we don’t have to store two markers with every leaf node as leaves can be identified by extra bit.
 We still need marker for internal nodes with one child.
 For example in the following diagram ‘ is used to indicate an internal node set bit, and ‘/’ is used as NULL marker.
 The diagram is taken from here.

 Please note that there are always more leaf nodes than internal nodes in a Binary Tree (Number of leaf nodes is number of internal nodes plus 1, so this optimization makes sense.